 NRLA (£80–£160/year) is the largest.
 UKLAP and LLAS also offer accreditation.
 Accreditation typically brings:

-What LetCompliance will do
+What LetCompliance does

 Related reading